bytechefhq/bytechef/client/README.md

 ## What is inside?

-This project uses many tools like:
+This project uses many tools and libs like:

 -   [ReactJS](https://reactjs.org)
 -   [Vite](https://vitejs.dev)